 Previously, accounts receivable, net excluded amounts related to post contract client support ("PCS") and other services that were billed but not yet delivered at each period end.
 These undelivered services were also excluded from the deferred revenue balances on the accompanying Condensed Consolidated Balance Sheets.
 The amount of outstanding and unpaid invoices excluded from both the accounts receivable and deferred revenue balances as of December 31, 2017 was \$6,198.
-Due to implementing ASC 606 outstanding and unpaid invoices for undelivered services, are not excluded from accounts receivable at June 30, 2018 (see Note 2).
+Due to the implementation of ASC 606, outstanding and unpaid invoices for undelivered services are included in accounts receivable at September 30, 2018 (see Note 2).

 Accounts receivable are included on the Condensed Consolidated Balance Sheets, net of the allowance for doubtful accounts.
-The allowance for doubtful accounts at June 30, 2018 and December 31, 2017 was \$149 and \$149, respectively.
+The allowance for doubtful accounts at September 30, 2018 and December 31, 2017 was \$186 and \$149, respectively.